 Every regulated investment company (RIC) or fund of such company, as defined in IRC §§851(a) or 851(g) and organized under the laws of Utah, must file a Utah form TC-20MC.
 Attach a copy of your federal form 1120-RIC to your Utah TC-20MC.
-Other detail schedules should NOT be included.
-The Auditing Division of the Tax Commission may request these detail schedules at a later date.
+Do NOT include other detail schedules.
+The Tax Commission's Auditing Division may request these detail schedules at a later date.